 Visit three breweries in a month.
 The differences between house styles will become obvious when you have comparison points.

-Try one style you think you don’t like.
-If you “don’t like dark beer,” try a milk stout or a schwarzbier—lighter, smoother, more approachable versions that might change your mind.
+Try one style you think you do not like.
+If you think you do not like dark beer, try a milk stout or a schwarzbier.
+They are lighter, smoother, and easier to approach.

 Go to a release day.
 Many breweries release special batches on specific days.
-The energy is different—more excited, more communal.
-It’s a small festival every time.
+The energy is different.
+It feels more communal.

 Take a brewery tour.
 A full guided tour with tasting is the best $15–$25 you can spend on beer education.
 You’ll learn more in 90 minutes than in a year of reading labels.